tvrbo-pro/TinyPaypal/README.md

 PayPal has literally A TON of documentation, but little to none is targeted for NodeJS users.

-This is a dead-simple tool to create payments using the modern and elegant version of PayPal, solving hours of tedious research, trial and error.
+This is a simple tool to create payments using the modern and elegant version of PayPal, solving hours of research, trial and error.

 ### Install the module

+	yarn add tiny-paypal
-	npm install tiny-paypal
+	# npm install tiny-paypal

 ### Initialize it